Top 11 Growth Hacks You Need to Survive in 2017

 #1 Guest Blogging

-Now we can't stress much on its importance, can we?
-It has been seen that getting quality traffic and creating brand influence are really important when it comes to growing your business, and guest blogging helps you achieve just that.
+Now, we can't stress much on its importance, can we?
+It's been established that getting quality traffic and creating brand influence are really important when it comes to growing your business, and guest blogging helps you achieve just that.
 Buffer, a social media scheduling app, managed to grow its customer base from 0 to 100 K when its co-founder, Leo Widrich, wrote around 150 guest posts in 9 months.
-Their prime focus was more on signups for their app rather than traffic.
 Blogging websites like ShoutmeLoud, Hubspot, Outbrain are some sites which accept guest blog posts and get you the exposure you wish for.

 #2 Interactive Content

-The power of interactive content cannot be ignored in 2017.
+The influence of interactive content on the marketing world cannot be ignored anymore.
 In fact, 46% of content marketers are already using interactive content as a part of their growth strategy.
 Reason?
-It results in increased user engagement and greater brand loyalty.
-It also has a higher conversion rate when compared to static/passive content because it answers your prospect's’ most pressing questions and provides them with real time value.
-One successful interactive campaign of VenturePact got them >11 K leads in 2 weeks (quite a number, isn’t it?).
+Increased user engagement and greater brand loyalty.
+It also answers your prospect's’ most pressing questions and adds value, which results in a higher conversion rate.
+One successful interactive campaign got SaaS firm VenturePact >11 K leads in 2 weeks (quite a number, isn’t it?).